AVPTag/.github/profile/README.md

 ## Yes!

 We made AVPCraft.
 It is a method to run Minecraft Java on the Vision Pro.
 And yes, you guessed it, we made it on the Google Cardboard too.

+Did we ever run into potential copyright issues on any of our repositories?

+## Sadly, yes.

+Our aBoot repository may violate laws in the United States of America, such as DMCA and copyright laws.
+Therefore, we took the repository down until we either

+1. Find a workaround
+2. Find out if it is actually legal.

+Rest assured, **we never give up.**